ttu/ruuvitag-sensor/README.md

 The line `if __name__ == '__main__':` is required on Windows and macOS due to the way the `multiprocessing` library works.
 It is not required on Linux, but it is recommended.
 It is omitted from the rest of the examples below.

-Optional list of MACs and run flag can be passed to the `get_data` function.
-Callback is called only for MACs in the list and setting run flag to false will stop execution.
-If run flag is not passed, function will execute forever.
+The optional list of MACs and run flag can be passed to the `get_data` function.
+The callback is called only for MACs in the list and setting the run flag to false will stop execution.
+If the run flag is not passed, the function will execute forever.

 ```python
 from ruuvitag_sensor.ruuvi import RuuviTagSensor, RunFlag